 The Icahn School of Medicine at Mount Sinai’s Neurosurgery Residency Program combines patient care, research, and training to prepare trainees for an outstanding career as a surgeon and investigator.
-Residents train at The Mount Sinai Hospital, Elmhurst Hospital, Mount Sinai West, and Mount Sinai Beth Israel.
+Residents train at The Mount Sinai Hospital, Elmhurst Hospital, and Mount Sinai West.

 Neurosurgery Residency at The Mount Sinai Hospital

 Our Director, Raj K. Shrivastava, MD, shares the history and benefits of our residency program in his own words.